 The Slow Loop Servo uses the serial COM port on the FFC-CM, and as such will not work if that port is being used by another command interface such as Tera Term.
 Make sure that all other serial command interfaces are closed before trying to enable the slow loop feature.

-FAQ As the FFC-CM is deployed, a list of Frequently Asked Questions and their answers will be added for quick resolution to common problems.
+FAQ

 From: